 After I left Access Intelligence in 2010, I joined the adjunct faculty at William Paterson University's Communication Department.
 There I taught journalism to undergrads and professional writing and communication to graduate students.

 Since then I've become a busy and prolific b2b journalist whose

 specialty beats have included marketing/advertising, media, small business and theater.
 Currently, I'm a reporter/blogger for Buyouts Insider's PE HUB (formerly owned by Thomson Reuters, now owned by BLR), a blog/newswire that covers private equity and venture capital.
 I also contribute articles to PE HUB's sister publication Venture Capital Journal and content to Buyouts.

 Other highlights of my work background include writing content for a variety of newsletters and sites for financial institutions and banks, most notably Bank of America’s Small Business site.
 Most recently, I was writing web stories for CFO.com, CFO Magazine's online platform and Investopedia.com.
-And last year, I secured a publishing contract from Mazo Publishers for my novel, "An Epiphany in Lilacs: In the Aftermath of the Camps," which is set in a DP camp in Germany after World War II.
+And in January 2017, my novel, "An Epiphany in Lilacs: In the Aftermath of the Camps," which is set in a DP camp in Germany after World War II, was published by Mazo Publishers.
 The story is loosely based on my father's personal experiences.
 The book was published in January 2017.